-And we've, again, mentioned this before, I wonder if we might see more of these situations because of the state the NHS is in at the moment.
-We're getting a wider variety of people coming to us with different problems.

-And more and more telephone consultations happening now which you know, at times are appropriate and probably more appropriate than a face to face.
+And we've again mentioned this before, I wonder if we might see more of these situations because of the state the NHS isn't.
+We're getting, we're getting a wider variety of people coming to us with with different problems and more and more telephone consultations happening now which you know, at times are appropriate and probably more appropriate than a face to face.
 But I always think with MSK, particularly this kind of thing.
-You know, one of the biggest indicators to me is when I see a patient walk in, you know, when I've come across patients with metastatic spinal disease, the first indicator to me that they have it is the way they move and the facial expressions and body language, that raises my index straightaway when I see certain characteristics and features of a patient's behaviour.
+You know, one of the biggest, biggest indicators to me is when I see a patient walk in, you know, when I've come across patients with metastatic spinal disease, the first indicator to me that they have it is the way they move and the facial expressions and body language, you know that that raises my index straightaway when when I see certain certain characteristics and features of a patient's behaviour?

 Yes.
-How then would you distinguish them from somebody who simply has chronic pain from an MSK source.
+How do you How then would you distinguish them from somebody who simply has chronic pain from an MSK source.

-So people who have spinal fractures, whether they're pathological fractures or osteoporotic insufficiency fractures, they are in a lot of pain when they try and move and you know, going from laying to sitting, as soon as they load bear through the spine, it's incredibly painful, and they literally put their hands down, they can't take their weight through their buttocks when they go from a lying position to a sitting position.
-They can't roll over, you know, there's a nature and quality to that pain.
+So, so people who have spinal fractures, whether they're pathological fractures or osteoporotic insufficiency, fractures, they are in a lot of pain when they try and move and you know, going from sitting to, from laying to sitting, as soon as they load bear through the spine, it's incredibly painful, and they literally put their hands down, they can't take their weight through their buttocks when they go from a lying position to a sitting position.
+They can't roll over, you know, there's just there's a nature and equality to that pain.
 And when you've seen it, you'd never forget it.
 And when you see it again, you instantly recognise it.
-And you don't get that on a telephone consultation.
+And you don't get that on a toilet in a television.

 It's really helpful to have seen it, isn't it?
-And I don't know that I've ever seen that thing.
+Yes.
+And many, many years.
+I don't I don't know that I've ever seen that thing.